Taiwan shaken by 6.5-magnitude quake, woman hurt by rockfall | Science-Environment

 An earthquake shook Taiwan's capital, Taipei, on Sunday and caused falling rocks that injured a woman and damaged a car.
 No deaths were reported.

-The 6.5-magnitude quake struck at 1:11 pm and was centred near Yilan, a city about 35 km (22 miles) east of Taipei near the northeastern coast, according to the Central Weather Bureau.
+The 6.5-magnitude quake struck at 1:11 p.m. and was centered near Yilan, a city about 35 kilometers (22 miles) east of Taipei near the northeastern coast, according to the Central Weather Bureau.
 It was followed seconds later by a 5.4-magnitude quake.

 Buildings in Taipei swayed.
 The subway and some other mass transit services were suspended.